MariaDB/feedback-plugin-backend/CODING.md

 **Charts**
 : This table stores numerical values in a useful form to be presented by a front end.
 This is what is used to offer quick replies to all REST API endpoints.

+# Updating requirements.txt
+Use pipreqs to generate an up-to-dte requirements.txt